chesswondo/LLM-Distillation/README.md

 # LLM Distillation Pipeline

+This project is an attempt to experiment with distilling large language models on a specific topic.
+At the moment it is a very rough version, which will be further developed.

-This test project provides a complete, end-to-end pipeline for creating specialized, lightweight language models using knowledge distillation.
+It currently provides a complete, end-to-end pipeline for creating specialized, lightweight language models using knowledge distillation.
 It features a FastAPI-based job server, containerized with Docker.

 ### Features
 - PDF Data Processing: Ingests raw text from PDF documents to use as a knowledge base.